 ‘All that was left after…’

-The Killer Shrews is a 1959 American science fiction horror film directed by Ray Kellogg.
+The Killer Shrews is a 1959 American science-fiction horror feature film directed by Ray Kellogg.
 It was filmed near Dallas, Texas, back-to-back with The Giant Gila Monster by producers Ken Curtis and Gordon McLendon.

 Special effects were provided by first-time director Kellogg, who served as the head of Twentieth Century-Fox’s special effects department throughout most of the 1950s.
 Close-ups of the shrews were filmed using hand puppets, and for the wider shots, coonhounds (hunting dogs) were costumed as the shrews.
 According to a Variety review, the film cost $123,000 to produce.